crystalhand/dactyl-keyboard/README.md

-# Crystalhand's Dactyl
+# Dactyl
-This is my version of the Dactyl with a number of modifications and additions.
-I changed a number of constants to variables to make it easier to modify.
+This is a fork based on Crystalhand's modifications of the dactyl keyboard.
+I have edited the settings in order to use thumb cluster with only 1u keycaps.
+I will upload a photo in the future.

+## Crystalhand's modifications
 Customization for dactyl
 - Ergodox like layout for a wider range of supported keys
 - Curve/slope front back and left/right for alphas and thumb controlled separately
 - Thumb cluster layout
 - Thumb offset and orientation angle
 - Number of rows (5-dactyl or 4-lightcycle)
 - Profile selection (ie high low or custom)
 - Optional detachable wrist rests with customizable height and slope

 # The Dactyl Keyboard
 The Dactyl is a parameterized, split-hand, concave, columnar, ergonomic keyboard.